nathalia-rus/tsconf-project-museis/README.md

 Have fun!

+Once done, please send us the link to your repository (`custodian-aplication`) - and please send us the access to it, if the repository you created is set to private.

-If you have any questions. email Nathalia at : nathalia.rus@custodian.club and she will come back to you ASAP!
+If you have any questions, feel free to email Nathalia at : nathalia.rus@custodian.club and she will come back to you ASAP!

 # Getting Started with Create React App